john-kheir/home/docs/building/building.md

 In order to customize you need to add your own services to the `conf/root/` directory.

-For instance for joining a private ZeroTier network, you need to edit/move/copy the `conf/root/zerotier-public.toml` file.
+For instance for joining a private ZeroTier network, you need to edit the `conf/root/zerotier-public.toml` file.

+For all customization options see the [Configuration](../config/config.md) section.

 <a id="whatnext"></a>